 Founder and CEO

-At the age of 42, Coleman went back to school for her master’s degree in Marriage and Family Therapy, at Virginia Polytechnic Institute and State University.
-Her thesis was titled A Chance for Change: The Role of Trust in Foster Care, and involved in-depth research on ways to help children who have been removed from their home — on ways to help them learn to heal and grow and adapt to a new family.
-A graduate of Dr. Dan Siegel’s Interpersonal Neurobiology certification program, Ms. Coleman used this knowledge to develop the model of treatment used for healing attachment issues at the Center, Healing in Resonance.
-She currently is pursuing a PhD in Counselor Education at the University of New Mexico.
+At the age of 42, Dr. Coleman went back to school for her master’s degree in Marriage and Family Therapy, at Virginia Polytechnic Institute and State University.
+Her thesis was titled A Chance for Change: The Role of Trust in Foster Care, and involved in-depth research on ways to help children who have been removed from their home — on ways to help them learn to heal, grow, and adapt to a new family.
+A graduate of Dr. Dan Siegel’s Interpersonal Neurobiology certification program, Dr. Coleman used this knowledge to develop the model of treatment used for healing attachment issues at Attachment Healing Center, Healing in Resonance.
+Michele received her PhD in Counselor Education from the University of New Mexico in 2016.

-Terry Morris has been with the Attachment Healing Center for six years as both a therapist and as part of the management team.
+Dr. Terry Morris has been with the Attachment Healing Center for for a number of years as both a therapist and as part of the management team.
 He has dedicated most of his career to working with children and their families.
-He was an award winning inner-city teacher in Chicago and Dallas for 16 years before attaining his counseling degree from the University of New Mexico three years ago.
+He was an award winning inner-city teacher in Chicago and Dallas for 16 years before attaining his counseling degree from the University of New Mexico.
 He believes that through love, positive interactions, and looking for the good in each other, the world can be a better place for us and our children.
 Morris earned his PhD in May of 2017 in teacher education at the University of New Mexico and is interested in helping new teachers form close, positive relationships with their students and families.
 He spends part of his time presenting workshops to teacher groups on the importance of teachers in the lives of children.

 Jane McCoy came to the Attachment Healing Center in June 2011 with over 20 years of administrative experience in health and mental health administration.
 In 2011 Jane had recently relocated to the city of Albuquerque after retiring from Riverside County Department of Mental Health in southern California.
 Jane served the Department of Mental Health for thirteen years and retired as an Administrative Assistant for the Riverside County Mental Health Board.
 Through her career with the department, she developed many skills designed to serve those with mental health issues in the community.
 It is Jane’s passion to continue to develop skills that assist individuals, couples, children and their families in seeking the treatment they need and deserve in order to lead productive and meaningful lives.